WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 **19. What other scores are shown on the CZID output?
 Which ones might be particularly useful?**

 **20. Can you generate a consensus sequence for one of the viruses you've found using CZID?**

-**21. Can you identify any phylogenetic relationships between viruses found in different samples in the same dataset?**

 # Acknowledgements
 This tutorial was orginally developed by Sarah Buddle for the Wellcome Connecting Science course in [Genomics for Clinical Virology](https://github.com/WCSCourses/GCV_2025).
 The second section of the tutorial is adapted from the training materials and documentation produced by CZID at [https://czid.org/](https://czid.org/).